Relay

 Small & Medium Business Growth

-If you make $1 million a year in revenue but only keep a profit of $20,000—is your business successful? 🤔
+If you make $1 million a year in revenue but only keep $20,000 in profit—is your business successful?

 Total Revenue - Total Expenses = Profit

-💡 Tip: The Profit First method flips this traditional accounting formula on its head, and helps business owners habitually build truly profitable businesses.
+The Profit First method flips the traditional accounting formula and helps owners build truly profitable businesses from the ground up.

 What is revenue?

-Revenue is the total income your business generates from selling goods or services before any expenses. 💰 If you add up the total sales generated by your company, that is your company’s total revenue for the year. 📅
+Revenue is the total income your business generates from selling goods or services before any expenses.
+Add up your total sales and you have your company's total revenue.

 What is profit?

-Profit or “net income” is the total amount of money a business keeps after deducting expenses.
-In financial jargon, profit is often called the “bottom line,” as it’s literally found on the last line of an income statement.
+Profit is the total amount of money your business keeps after deducting expenses.
+Also called net income, it appears on the last line of your income statement.

 Types of profit